What a conservative Supreme Court is doing with its power

 Ian Millhiser, Vox

-'s Supreme Court correspondent, tells the story of what those six justices are likely to do with their power.
-It is true that the right to abortion is in its final days, as is affirmative action.
+'s Supreme Court correspondent, tells the story of what those six justices are doing with their power.
+The right to abortion is over, and affirmative action will soon be unlawful.
 But Millhiser shows that it is in the most arcane decisions that the Court will fundamentally reshape America, transforming it into something far less democratic, by attacking voting rights, dismantling and vetoing the federal administrative state, ignoring the separation of church and state, and putting corporations above the law.
 The Agenda

 exposes a radically altered Supreme Court whose powers extend far beyond transforming any individual right--its agenda is to shape the very nature of America's government, redefining who gets to have legal rights, who is beyond the reach of the law, and who chooses the people who make our laws.